Laozhou Township

-Laozhou Township (老洲乡<!—see MOS:ZH-->) is a township in Yi'an District of Tongling, Anhui, China.
+Laozhou Township (老洲乡) is a township in Yi'an District of Tongling, Anhui, China.
 As of the 2017 census it had a population of 8,146 and an area of 42 km2.
 The township is bordered to the east by Wusong Town and to the west by Wuwei County and Zongyang County.

 History

 Due to floods, all residents in the township and Xuba Township of Tongling along the Yangtze River were ordered to evacuate on July 11, 2020.

 Administrative division

 As of 2017, the township is divided into five villages: